mfussenegger/nluarepl/README.md

 A nvim-lua debug adapter for use with [nvim-dap][nvim-dap].

+Supported features:

+- Evaluate expressions
+- Logpoints with optional conditions

+Other features like stopping at breakpoints, is not supported due to the architecture of this plugin.
+Both Client and debug adapter cannot run in the same thread if a breakpoint needs to pause execution.

-This debug adapter can only evaluate expressions within the running nvim process.
-The main (and only) goal is to have an interactive REPL to query and modify the running nvim process.
+The main goal for this is to have an interactive REPL to query and modify the running nvim instance.

-If you're looking for a way to debug Neovim plugins you should head to [osv][osv].
+If you're looking for a way to debug Neovim plugins which lets set breakpoints and inspect the state once they're hit you should head to [osv][osv].

 Watch the [Demo][demo].